Smolbrainer/gooning/README.md

 - Verify extension is enabled (toggle in popup)
 - Open DevTools console to see detection logs

+If detections are not appearing:
+- Ensure the service worker has cached `allMemes` (open chrome://extensions > Service worker > Inspect and check logs).
+The background worker periodically refreshes memes every 30 minutes and on install.
+- Confirm `selectedMemes` contains meme IDs in `chrome.storage.local` (DevTools > Application > Storage > Extension Storage).
+- If a newly added meme doesn't show immediately, try "Refresh memes" from the popup (or reload the extension) to fetch the latest cache.

 ### Video Not Playing
 - Check video URL in backend database
 - Verify video URL is accessible